zhiguang-chen/site.myenglishlog.com/docs/notes/redux-toolkit.md

 which means:

-- We only have one copy of each particular piece of data in our state, so there's no duplication
+- Only have one copy of each particular piece of data in our state, so there's no duplication
 - Data that has been normalized is kept in a lookup table, where the item IDs are the keys, and the items themselves are the values.
 This is typically just a plain JS object.